realnikolaj/comsocsci2022group6/Assignment2/Part3-zachary.md

 pplot = sm.ProbPlot(np.array(modularities).cumsum(), stats.t, fit=True)
 #fig = pplot.qqplot()
 fig = pplot.qqplot(line="45")
-h = plt.title("QQ-plot - of squared residuals from mean")
+h = plt.title("QQ-plot - of squared residuals from mean [random networks]") plt.show()
-plt.show()
 ```

 10. >Comment on the figure.
 Is the club split a good partitioning?
 Why do you think I asked you to perform a randomization experiment?
 What is the reason why we preserved the nodes degree?

-The difference between actual modularity and the observed from our 1000 instances of a configuration model seems to be fairly normal distributed.
+The difference between actual modularity and the observed from our 1000 instances of a configuration model seems to be very high, which indicates that the original club split is based on actual communities interacting.
-This experiment is very important to support our hypothesis that there is in fact several communities present.
-Without these experiments the observed communities could be because of extreme change, especially given the small amount of nodes, i.e. a slight modification to the graph as a whole would drastically change the modularity.
-By preserving the nodes degree we back our claim that the community structuring is in fact encoded in the wiring diagram i.e. the total amount of edges and the node degrees does support the existence of communities.
+This experiment is very important to support our hypothesis that there is in fact several communities present and the wirring of the Zachary network is not just present because of chance.
+Without these experiments the observed communities could not be supported, especially given the small amount of nodes, i.e. a slight modification to the graph as a whole would drastically change the modularity.
+By preserving the nodes degree we back our claim that the community structuring is in fact encoded in the wiring diagram i.e. the total amount of edges and the node degrees does support the existence of an actual community.

 ***